Shibukawa, Gunma

 Shibukawa (渋川市, Shibukawa-shi) is a city in Gunma Prefecture, Japan.
 As of 31 August 2020, the city had an estimated population of 76,098 in 32,439 households, and a population density of 320 pd/sqkm.
 The total area of the city is 240.27 sqkm.
 Shibukawa is the location of Ikaho Onsen, a popular hot spring resort.

 Geography

-Shibukawa is in the northern extremity of the Kantō plains of central Gunma Prefecture, encompassing the juncture of the Tone River and Agatsuma River.
+Shibukawa is located at the juncture of the Tone River and Agatsuma River, in the central part of Gunma Prefecture, on the northern edge of the Kantō plains.
 It is about 120 km from Tokyo.
 To the west is Mount Haruna, and to the east is Mount Akagi.
 To the north are Mount Onoko and Mount Komochi.
 The Tone River flows from the north (between Mount Akagi and Mount Komochi) southward through the city, while the Agatsuma River flows from the west (between Mount Onoko and Mount Haruna), merging with the Tone River near the center of the city.

 Shibukawa is at a central point (36°29′ N, 139°00′ E) of the Japanese archipelago and is thus known as the Bellybutton of Japan (日本のおへそ, nihon no oheso).